 Yellow represents the sun, warmth, and summertime.
 It’s also the most visible color on the spectrum, so it really jumps out at you.
-It’s especially eye-catching when combined with white or black, as it is in safety equipment, school buses, and taxis.
-Be careful with it, though, as many people it irritating.
+It’s especially eye-catching when combined with white or black, as seen in safety equipment, school buses, and taxis.
+Be careful with it, though, as many people find it irritating.

 Blue evokes the celestial, the tropical, and—oddly—the professional.
 Given its long association with water, we we think of blue as refreshing and cleansing.
 Darker shades of blue, however, can invoke sadness.
 There’s a reason we call it “the blues,” after all.

 As the color of most plant life, green conveys a sense of growth and health, making it perfect for organic, environmentally friendly, and healthy products.
 Combine it with blues and browns to capture nature.
 Green also represents wealth and finance in the U.S.